 One aspect of this lasting change will be a new wave of minimalism.

 To end on a positive note, here’s an ode to change.

-Throughout our existence, humanity has thrived thanks to change.
-Every crisis led to spearheading innovation and many devastating downturns were followed by even bigger booms.
+Throughout history, humanity thrived as a result of changes.
+Every crisis led to spearheading innovation, and many devastating downturns preceded even bigger booms.

-The 2020 Pandemic is often compared to the Spanish Flu.
+Many people compare the 2020 Pandemic to the Spanish Flu.

-Here’s an analogy for you: the Spanish Flu preceded the roaring 1920s.
-This was a time when the “parties were bigger”, the “buildings were higher”, the “morals were looser”, and the “liquor was cheaper”.
+Here’s an analogy for you: the Spanish Flu preceded the roaring 1920s – a time when the “parties were bigger,” the “buildings were higher,” the “morals were looser,” and the “liquor was cheaper.”